-The DOL has issued a Question and Answer guidance to assist in interpreting the amended FMLA, called the Families First Coronavirus Response Act.
+The DOL issued a Question and Answer guidance to assist in interpreting the expanded FMLA, called the Families First Coronavirus Response Act.

-- There is a small business exemption for employers with fewer than 50 employees.
-Employers may seek the small business exemption from the DOL and will have to show that providing the leave would jeopardize the viability of the business as a going concern.
-Documentation will be required to meet specific criteria that apparently will be set forth by the DOL in regulations still to be released;
+A small business exemption exists for employers with fewer than 50 employees.
+Employers may seek the small business exemption from the DOL.
+It needs to show that providing the leave could jeopardize the viability of the business as a concern.
+Documentation will be required to meet specific criteria apparently set forth by the DOL in regulations still to be released.

-- the federal minimum wage in effect under the FLSA, or
+- Federal minimum wage in effect under the FLSA

 The maximum is $511 per day, or $5,110 total over the entire paid sick leave period.

-- The total amount of paid leave under the paid sick leave law is 80 hours.
-This includes all reason for leave covered by the Act – it is not 80 hours for one qualifying reason and then another 80 hours for another qualifying reason.
+The total amount of paid leave under the paid sick leave law is 80 hours.
+This includes all reasons for leave covered by the Act.
+It is not 80 hours for one qualifying reason.
+Then, another 80 hours for another qualifying reason.

-This information is accurate as of March 25, 2020, and is subject to change based on any new legislation.
+This information is accurate as of March 25, 2020.
+It is subject to change based on any new legislation.